hollyos/basic-github/readme.md

   git pull upstream master
   ```

-5. Commit your merge and pull
+5. If there are changes commit your the changes from your pull

   ```
   git commit -m "your commit message"